 Every minute of every day, no matter the circumstances

-Jacob Torner is the agency’s Vice President of Operations.
-Together with Dr. Juan Flores, a former combat Marine who directs OST’s Engagement team, Torner is responsible for making sure the agency is staffed to answer calls, emails, and text messages every minute of every day, no matter the circumstances.
+Marine Corps Veteran Juan Flores is the agency’s Director of Engagement, responsible for making sure the agency is staffed to answer calls, emails, and text messages every minute of every day, no matter the circumstances.

-“Our experience with hurricanes prepared us for the pandemic,” Torner explained.
-Prior to COVID-19, Torner and Flores established mobile operation centers, including staff in multiple states who are able to access key data, verify eligibility, connect veterans to immediate care, and process urgent financial requests to ensure veterans in crisis could rapidly access assistance and resources.
+“Our experience with hurricanes prepared us for the pandemic,” Flores explained.
+Prior to COVID-19, Flores established mobile operation centers, including staff in multiple states who are able to access key data, verify eligibility, connect veterans to immediate care, and process urgent financial requests to ensure veterans in crisis could rapidly access assistance and resources.